Kouyang07/Java-Math-Utilities/README.md

 Algebra - DOTS = Difference Between Two Squares

-Stat - Stat = Finds the common values of a set of data(IQR, outliers, stdev, etc)
+Statistics - Stat = Finds the common values of a set of data(IQR, outliers, stdev, etc)

-Trig - COS = Calculates the cosine of a given number
+Trigonometry - COS = Calculates the cosine of a given number

-Trig - PT = Calculates the hypotenuse using the pythagorean theorem
+Trigonometry - PT = Calculates the hypotenuse using the pythagorean theorem

 Misc - PS = Check if the number is a perfect square